NFabrizio/blockchain-nft-auth/README.md

    3. Record the token ID returned from the minter.
    4. Change to a different Ganache wallet address using MetaMask.
       _This will require importing a separate Ganache wallet address to MetaMask.
 For instructions, see step 4 under Usage above._
+   5. Refresh the page in the web browser.
+   6. Navigate to the Restricted Content view and click the appropriate link based on the access code used in step 2 above.
+      _The token ID form should be displayed._
+   7. Enter the token ID from step 3 above.
+   8. Click the "Check Authorization" button.
+   - Expected state: Empty state with no messages, only token ID form is displayed.
+3. Use an owned token with inappropriate access code to try to gain access to a resource.
+   1. Refresh the page in the web browser.
+   2. Ensure a Ganache wallet address is connected to the app using MetaMask.
+   3. Mint an NFT Auth token using an access code for one of the restricted content views (e.g., abc-123).
+   4. Record the token ID returned from the minter.
    5. Navigate to the Restricted Content view and click the appropriate link based on the access code used in step 2 above.
       _The token ID form should be displayed._
    6. Enter the token ID from step 3 above.
    7. Click the "Check Authorization" button.
-   - Expected state: Empty state with no messages, only token ID form is displayed.
-3. Use an owned token with inappropriate access code to try to gain access to a resource.
-   1. Ensure a Ganache wallet address is connected to the app using MetaMask.
-   2. Mint an NFT Auth token using an access code for one of the restricted content views (e.g., abc-123).
-   3. Record the token ID returned from the minter.
-   4. Navigate to the Restricted Content view and click the appropriate link based on the access code used in step 2 above.
-      _The token ID form should be displayed._
-   5. Enter the token ID from step 3 above.
-   6. Click the "Check Authorization" button.
    - Expected state: "Valid owner" message with no authorized message.
 4. Use a non-owned token with inappropriate access code to try to gain access to a resource.
+   1. Refresh the page in the web browser.
-   1. Ensure a Ganache wallet address is connected to the app using MetaMask.
+   2. Ensure a Ganache wallet address is connected to the app using MetaMask.
-   2. Mint an NFT Auth token using an access code for one of the restricted content views (e.g., abc-123).
+   3. Mint an NFT Auth token using an access code for one of the restricted content views (e.g., abc-123).
-   3. Record the token ID returned from the minter.
+   4. Record the token ID returned from the minter.
-   4. Change to a different Ganache wallet address using MetaMask.
+   5. Change to a different Ganache wallet address using MetaMask.
       _This will require importing a separate Ganache wallet address to MetaMask.
 For instructions, see step 4 under Usage above._
-   5. Navigate to the Restricted Content view and click the appropriate link based on the access code used in step 2 above.
+   6. Navigate to the Restricted Content view and click the appropriate link based on the access code used in step 2 above.
       _The token ID form should be displayed._
-   6. Enter the token ID from step 3 above.
+   7. Enter the token ID from step 3 above.
    - Expected state: Empty state with no messages, only token ID form is displayed.
 5. Use a token ID that does not exist in the system to try to gain access to a resource.
+   1. Refresh the page in the web browser.
-   1. Navigate to the Restricted Content view and click any link.
+   2. Navigate to the Restricted Content view and click any link.
       _The token ID form should be displayed._
-   2. Enter a token ID with a number higher than any tokens created in the test cases above.
+   3. Enter a token ID with a number higher than any tokens created in the test cases above.
-   3. Click the "Check Authorization" button.
+   4. Click the "Check Authorization" button.
    - Expected state: Token ID form is displayed with error message stating that the request was not able to be processed.

 ## Future Work and Considerations